glynawe/awe/awe.md

 **PROCEDURE** parameters are represented by functions that return values, or void functions.
-If a PROCEDURE parameter has parameters of its own then those are included in its function argument, recursively, following the same formal parameter rules.
+If a PROCEDURE parameter has parameters of its own then those are included in its function prototype, recursively, following the same formal parameter rules.
 For example:

 ```